Emilio S. Liwanag: Battle of Yultong

 On the morning of April 22, the 10th BCT was deployed 5 kilometers north of Yeoncheon amid the Chinese Spring Offensive.
 They were positioned on the hill on the Yultong area which was a key town in the so-called Iron Triangle, formed by the cities of Chorwon, Kumhwa and Pyonggang.
 The battalion was moved to the 3rd Infantry Division to reinforce its ranks, which the Chinese 44th Division offensive was to conduct echelons of night attacks to overrun the 10th's hill position.
 The Filipino battalion was heavily outnumbered 17 to 1 and surrounded, which made every Filipino, from cooks, clerks to drivers, to take up arms and fight whom act on as a reserve force component.
 Liwanag was the senior artillery officer assigned to lead the field artillery battalion, which was his first artillery command since recently graduating from artillery school.

 Both flanks of the 10th position were heavily bombarded with a massive artillery barrage which lasted about four hours in some sectors.
 The Turkish army on their right side fell victim to the Chinese shelling and were the first to fall back.
 Five minutes after midnight of April 23, The Chinese 44th Division started their assault on the 10th right flank which is defended by Baker Company.
 After the Chinese fired mortars, artillery and machine gun fire into the battalion's position, they charged the 10th with the sounds of bugles, whistles and gongs.
 They repelled them from their defensive position by firing a wall of lead cutting down the large numbers of the enemy.
 They were assisted also by Able, Heavy Weapons (Tank) and Recon Company using their light tanks.
-Liwanag provided danger close artillery support using their six 105mm howitzers and four 81mm mortars further reducing the Chinese numbers who approached their hill perimeter.
+Liwanag provided danger close artillery support using their six 105 mm howitzers and four 81 mm mortars further reducing the Chinese numbers who approached their hill perimeter.
 They succeeded in holding their ground from the Chinese, but with the large numbers of Chinese flowing into the right flank.
 It overwhelm the Turkish army by forcing them back even further exposing more of Baker's Company position but they held their ground.
 The reserve forces of cooks, clerks & drivers we sent to reinforce the line.
 By 04:00, the Chinese assault came close to a 1000 yards to the Battalion command post which was repelled back by Charlie Company.